ynaroditsky/OmniAssist/README.md

             ]
         },
         {
-            "templateName": "PorscheAgent",                 // Role for Porsche
+            "templateName": "PorscheAgent",                 // Template for Porsche
             "aiModelName":"CHATGPT40",
             "helperPrompts": {
                 "initialPrompt": "You are a Porsche Customer Service Representative for Porsche USA.",